Join us in sharing a powerful message of spiritual unity and affirmation as we celebrate LGBTQ+ people in San Francisco Pride.

 - Be aware there is a waiting period in the assembly area

-- Porta-POTTIES are in front of 77 Beale Street (don’t wait, can take 30 minutes!)
+- Porta-POTTIES should be on the same block or in front of 77 Beale Street (don’t wait, can take 30 minutes!)

 - No loud music in assembly area pre-parade!